 With over 40% of the track hidden (shaded areas on diagram above), there are a number of infra-red cameras keeping tabs on rail traffic underground.
 Track design has kept hidden points to a minimum.

 The track is all PECO code 75, with PECO solenoid point motors and double micro-switches taking care of frog polarity and feedback to the display panel.
 DCC equipment is all by Digitrax.
 The computer software is Railroad & Co.
-Sound decoders are ESU loksound (with original manufacturers’ sound files re-blown by Olivia’s Trains in Sheffield).
+Sound decoders are ESU loksound (with most of the original manufacturers’ sound files re-blown by Olivia’s Trains in Sheffield).

-Our Exhibition Layout
+Our 1st Exhibition Layout - now retired

 Our local club members suggested that we build a portable layout to take to our club’s summer exhibition, held in Pickering, home of the North Yorkshire Moors Railway.